 Working with Mindshare Invention, Grand Visual was also responsible for the Angel Excite campaign for Lynx Excite – which dropped smitten, halo-smashing angels onto unwitting commuters at London's Victoria station:

-So besides lusty angels and palm-top vehicles, what has AR ever done for us?
+So what else has AR ever done for us?
 Well, the applications are hugely varied.
-Advertising and gaming are, inevitably, both potentially lucrative sectors - Sony's forthcoming 'Wonderbook: Book of Spells' game for the PlayStation 3 being one case in point, blending your living room with the magical wonders of the Harry Potter universe:
+Advertising and gaming are, inevitably, both potentially lucrative sectors – Sony's 'Wonderbook: Book of Spells' game for the PlayStation 3 being one case in point, blending your living room with the magical wonders of the Harry Potter universe:

 In recent years, Augmented Reality has also been making inroads into shops and supermarkets with more everyday, domestic uses, entering the consciousness of less tech-savvy members of the general public.